TextConf.java

 * The default content is an empty {@link Tuple} of {@link StyledString}s

-* in which the text configuration is effectively disabled!
+* in which case the text configuration is effectively disabled!

 * </li>